Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + E. Any member who is reimbursed from the Chapter’s funds must be approved by the President, Vice President, or Treasurer before the purchase is made.
 Reimbursements can only be made with an itemized receipt and supervisor approval.

-+ F. The Chapter shall be responsible for the payment of national membership, and any other associated fees from National Fraternity’s operations.
++ F. The Chapter shall be responsible for the payment of national membership dues and any other associated fees from the National Fraternity.

-+ G. Chapter Membership dues and budget, for the upcoming semester, shall be defined and presented to the Chapter at least two (2) weeks prior to the close of the current academic term.
++ G. Chapter Membership dues and budget for the upcoming semester shall be defined and presented to the Chapter at least two (2) weeks prior to the close of the current academic term.

 + H. The Chapter shall budget at least 10% of active member local dues towards savings.
 Any use of this savings budget must be approved by 2/3 vote of the Chapter or unanimously by the Executive Board.